darbinreyes/subparprogrammer/C/euclid/Euclid.VII.5.md

 ## Implementation in EWD notation.

+On paper.

 ## Misc.

 It is less clear how to implement this proposition in C compared to previous propositions.
 When you are computing something like "to find" the greatest common measure (VII.2) of two given numbers, it is easy to turn that into a program.
-But this proposition states that under a certain condition, something else can must be true.
+But this proposition states that under a certain condition, something else must be true.
 All I can think to do is to write a program which verifies the claim of the proposition in a given instance.
 In this case, the program verifies that if two given pairs of numbers are the same part, then the sum of the pairs is the same part as the given pairs.